d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 Similar to :numref:`sec_rnn_scratch`,
 we define an `RNNModel` class
 for a complete RNN model.
 Note that `rnn_layer` only contains the hidden recurrent layers, we need to create a separate output layer.
-While in the previous section, we have the output layer within the `rnn` block.

 ```{.python .input}
 #@save